Paley Dialogues Breakfast

 This event is exclusive to Media Council members and other invited guests.
-To find out if you're eligible to join the Media Council, contact Stephanie Kousoulas at 212-621-6732 or email@example.com.
+To find out more about Media Council membership, contact firstname.lastname@example.org.